 When I think of Dash Snow, I remember the ever present mischievous twinkle in his eyes, his laughter, his devilish grin.
 A random encounter on the street one day could turn into an epic adventure lasting for days on end.
 From day to night beyond the glimmering graffiti filled nights, beneath the glittering stars of Manhattan.
 Those nights, that unfolded into days.
 Were just the beginning of our short unwinding journey, as New York unfurled it’s streets before us.

 I didn’t know all that much about Dash’s smashingly troubled backstory.
 In New York, everyone has a good backstory, some just have more nuance than others.
 Some are sprinkled with magic dust.
 Sace or Sacer was Dash Snow’s graffiti alias.
-He tagged the city across the five buroughs, the side of railroad trains, and throughout it’s transit tunnels.
+He tagged the city across the five buroughs, the sides of railroad trains, and throughout it’s transit tunnels.
 These adventures made his name.

 Shortly after his graffiti reputation had been made, the artist Dan Colen championed Dash’s other works.
 These were blown up polaroids of mostly debauched nightlife, his assembled constructions and collage works.
 Dan procured for him a show at a small gallery on the Lower East Side.
 Dash Snow received a lot of attention for this show from the proper art world propelling him to star status, no longer was he simply a graffiti vandal.
 During this period, he became an obsession for some, and a curiosity for others.
 All this occurred really fast and with dizzying effect.
 Dash’s influence affected everyone around him, it was a whirlwind.